AdamHess/Interview-Canvas-Problem/README.md

 I am slowly fleshing it out from the initial project I submitted.
 Partof the roadmap includes:

-1. Using MVC design with Backbone, Marionette (though thinking about using angularjs)
+1. MVC/MVP design with Backbone, Marionette (though thinking about using angularjs)
 2. ~~Switch from direct dom manipulation to using jQuery (I originally wanted to keep it light/raw javascript)~~
 3. Use validator.js
 4. ~~Add requirejs text loading plugin~~
 5. add bower, grunt and npm support.
 6. possibly include a backend for saving the various canvas (maybe do it with Meteorjs?)
+7. Grunt Tasks: css-min, uglifyjs/js-minification and r.js
+8. use unit testing framework.